eclipse-archived/codewind-docs/docs/_documentations/mdt-che-odo-support.md

 In order to create or import Java compoent, you need to import Java image stream to your OpenShift or OKD cluster so that odo can build component image.

 ### Adding the roles and importing the Java image stream
-1. Log in to your OpenShift or Origin Community Distribution (OKD) cluster.
+1. Log in to your OpenShift or Origin Community Distribution (OKD) cluster, and ensure the Codewind workspace has been created.
 2. Enter the following commands to go to the correct location, add the roles and import the Java image stream, and perform cleanup:
 ```
 git clone https://github.com/eclipse/codewind-odo-extension &&\